LogsLumen/airbnb-clone-project./README.md

  Define project requirements, prioritize features, and communicate stakeholder needs.
 Ensure that the project aligns with user expectations.
 Keep the team focused on high-value features that meet business goals.
 #### Scrum Master
  Facilitate agile ceremonies (sprint planning, stand-ups, retrospectives), remove blockers, and maintain team productivity.
 Promote agile collaboration and ensure continuous improvement throughout development.

+## UI Component Patterns
+### Objective

+Define and describe the key reusable UI components that will be developed for the AirBnB Clone project.
+These components will help maintain design consistency and improve development efficiency.

+### Planned Components
+#### Navbar

+#### Description:
+The Navbar will serve as the main navigation bar across the application.

+#### Features:

+Displays the company logo and navigation links.

+Includes a search bar for quick property lookup.

+Provides user navigation options (login, profile, bookings, etc.).

+Adapts responsively for mobile and tablet view with a collapsible menu.

+#### Purpose:
+Ensures users can easily navigate between major sections and access their accounts from any page.

+#### Property Card

+#### Description:
+The Property Card will be a reusable component that displays brief details about each property.

+#### Features:

+Displays property image, name, location, price, and rating.

+Includes a favorite or “like” button.

+Optimized for grid display and responsive design.

+Links to the detailed property page when clicked.

+#### Purpose:
+Provides users with a clear and attractive overview of available listings, improving the browsing experience.

+#### Footer

+#### Description:
+The Footer will appear at the bottom of all pages, providing essential links and information.

+#### Features:

+Contains quick links to important pages (About, Contact, Help, Privacy Policy).

+Displays company information and social media icons.

+Includes copyright and branding information.

+Maintains consistent styling across all pages.

+#### Purpose:
+Enhances usability and professionalism by offering users easy access to additional resources and contact information.